-The City of Airdrie in an effort to support local businesses who have been impacted by COVID-19 will be allowing for the use of temporary patios and retail spaces on city owned Right-of-ways and within private commercial sites.
+The City of Airdrie in an effort to support local businesses who have been impacted by COVID-19 will be extending the Temporary Outdoor Patio and Retail Space Program for 2021.

-Businesses interested in setting up a temporary patio or retail space can apply by completing the combined guidelines and application.
+Businesses interested in setting up a Temporary Outdoor Patio or Retail Space can apply by reviewing and completing the combined guidelines and application.

 Planning & Development Notice